Nakano-sakaue Station: History

-The Tokyo Metro (formerly TRTA) station opened on 8 February 1961.
+The station was opened on 8 February 1961 by the Teito Rapid Transit Authority (TRTA).
 The Toei station opened on 19 December 1997.

 The station facilities of the Marunouchi Line were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Passenger statistics

 In fiscal 2011, the Tokyo Metro station was used by an average of 61,969 passengers daily, and the Toei station was used by an average of 33,011 passengers daily (alighting passengers only).